searchspring/snap/docs/SNAP_SEARCH.md

 ## Search Store

-The following properties are specific to a Search Store via a Search Controller.
+This section covers the properties available on the Search Store via a Search Controller with examples of how to implement common custom components.
+Alternatively, equivalent and additional components are available in the `@searchspring/snap-preact-components` package.
+See [Preact Component Library](https://searchspring.github.io/snap/preact-components) for all available components and their usage.

 ### SearchController.store.merchandising